duty9527/stars/README.md

 * [cryptomator/cryptomator](https://github.com/cryptomator/cryptomator) - Cryptomator for Windows, macOS, and Linux: Secure client-side encryption for your cloud storage, ensuring privacy and control over your data.
 * [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) - Access your entire server infrastructure from your local desktop
-* [xoureldeen/Vectras-VM-Android](https://github.com/xoureldeen/Vectras-VM-Android) - It's a Virtual Machine App for Android Which is Based on QEMU
 * [LaurieWired/Malimite](https://github.com/LaurieWired/Malimite) - iOS and macOS Decompiler
 * [KreitinnSoftware/MiceWine-Application](https://github.com/KreitinnSoftware/MiceWine-Application) - MiceWine is a project that aims to run Windows applications and games on Android smartphones.
 * [gohj99/Telewatch](https://github.com/gohj99/Telewatch) - ‎Telegram for Android watch & wearos